BLACK FRIDAY! ONLY 5 DAYS! - 45% FOR ALL

 Here, for example, we have a picturesque landscape created entirely by a computer.
 The system goes through thousands of pre-existing landscapes - photographs or paintings - to determine how they are constructed, and then it is able to construct landscapes of its own.

 Things like this came to be known as artificial intelligence.
-Nowadays, this is the frontier of computer science, and discoveries made on this frontier are widely utilized for all manner of purposes: scientific, technical, artistic - with this latter one being most interesting to us.
+Nowadays, this is the frontier of computer science, and discoveries made on this frontier are widely used for all manner of purposes: scientific, technical, artistic - with this latter one being most interesting to us.

 In this article, we'll be looking at how artificial intelligence can be applied to various tasks an animator - and specifically a 3D animator - could face.